danyfebrero/StockMarketDA/README.md

 The project is comprised of the following sections:
 * Dependencies and set up project
 * Data model
-* Frontend UI
 * Backend logic
+* Set a Console application
-* Set up Flask URL routing
+* Set up of a Frontend UI
-* Run the web application locally

 ## Dependencies and set up project
 We recommend Python 3.9.7 or higher.
 If you do not yet have Python installed, please follow the download instructions on the official python.org website.